reesharj/Design-and-Development-of-a-Gas-Leakage-Detector-System-using-Arduino-Uno-and-a-GSM-Module./README.md

 # Gas Leakage Detector using Arduino Uno and GSM Module

 An Arduino Uno-based gas leakage detection system developed as an individual Diploma Final Year Project.
-The system continuously monitors gas concentration and automatically activates an exhaust fan, sounds a buzzer alarm, and sends an SMS notification via a GSM module when a gas leak is detected.
+The system continuously monitors gas level and automatically activates an exhaust fan, sounds a buzzer alarm, and sends an SMS notification via a GSM module when a gas leak is detected.

 ## Overview